-Following are questions you might have if your electricity company stops providing service and the answers to those questions:
+The following are frequently asked questions you might have if your electricity company stops providing service:

 No, as long as you switch within the first 60 days.

-Call the number on this page and a SaveOnEnergy.com® energy expert will find rates available in your area.
-You can get information about rates, brands, terms, and plan types to find one that is best for you.
+Call today to speak with a SaveOnEnergy.com® expert to find rates available in your area.
+Our energy experts can also help you learn about rates, brands, terms, and plan types to find the best one for you.

-If you’ve been switched to a provider of last resort, enter your ZIP code on this page to see what else is available.
+If you’ve been switched to a provider of last resort, enter your ZIP code at SaveOnEnergy to see what else is available.